plabayo/venndb/README.md

 This database is designed for a very specific use case where you have mostly static data that you typically load at startup and have to query constantly using very simple filters.
 Datasets like these can be large and should be both fast and compact.

+For the limited usecases where `venndb` can be applied to, ithas less dependencies and is faster then traditional choices, such as a naive implementation or a more heavy lifted dependency then _Sqlite_.

+> See [the benchmarks](#benchmarks) for more information on this topic.

 This project was developed originally in function of [`rama`](https://ramaproxy.org), where you can see it being used for example to provide an in-memory (upstream) proxy database.
 Do let us know in case you use it as well in your project, such that we can assemble a showcase list.